 As we’ve seen in our study of housing costs in the three cities where the renting population grew the fastest between 2012 and 2015, monthly cost, is not the sole factor at play in people’s decisions to rent or own.
 Decreasing home-ownership costs don’t always translate to more homeowners, just as increasing rental costs don’t always limit the number of people who want to rent.
 However, as was the case with Boulder, Columbus, and Savannah, as more cities fill with renters and vacancy rates decline, we can expect demand to drive prices up.

 We analyzed data from The U.S. Census Bureau’s 2015 American Community Survey about occupied housing units in Urbanized Areas with a population of at least 100,000.
 We calculated the percentage of occupied housing units which were renter-occupied in order to identity our list of 21 cities where renting outpaces owning.

-We then analyzed renting and owning trends over five years’ time using the American Community Survey’s table of comparative housing characteristics for 2011-2015.
+We then analyzed rent vs. buy trends over five years’ time using the American Community Survey’s table of comparative housing characteristics for 2011-2015.
 We identified the three cities on our list of 21 that had the greatest percent increase in renters from 2011 to 2015, then tracked the percent change since 2011 for each year.
 Finally, we tracked median ownership costs and median gross rent costs over five years for these same three cities.
 Ownership costs include payments for mortgages, debts on the property, insurance, and utilities (a comprehensive list of payments included in this estimate can be found on the ACS website).
 Gross rent includes rent price and an estimate of average monthly cost of utilities.
 We calculated the percent change in median ownership and median rent costs since 2011 for each year.

 For press inquiries, contact Sam Radbil.